 Modern backpack frames are a little more innocuous than their predecessors.
-Today’s backpacks feature internal frames which means they’re hidden inside the material of the bag.
+Today’s backpack manufacturers hide internal frames inside the material of the bag.
 While you’ll rarely see the actual framework, it’s obvious to those with a keen eye.
 The frame gives the bag a rigid structure, meaning it holds its shape even when empty.

 External frame backpacks are still available but since internal frames became the industry standard, they’ve become less popular.
 More R&D (research and development) money is poured into internal frames which means their rate of development has been astounding.
 Conversely, external frame packs haven’t changed much in the last few decades.

 Much more common on hiking trails than anywhere else, the frameless pack has become the go-to bag for those wanting to keep their pack weight as low as possible.

 We’ve not seen a huge boom of frameless packs in the travel space but with airline luggage restrictions getting stricter each year, and one bag travel becoming more popular, it’s only a matter of time before travellers flock to these lightweight alternatives.

 Internal and external frame backpacks have their own nuances but for today, we’re focussing on framed packs in general.
 You’ll be hard-pressed to find a travel backpack with an external frame unless you’re travelling to the 1980s.

 A framed pack will often sit a little further away from your body than a frameless model.
 This extra space allows air to flow to your back, reducing the build-up of sweat and making for a more comfortable carry in warm weather.

 Framed backpacks are built to carry more weight than their frameless friends.
 They distribute weight more effectively across your whole body, rather than relying on your shoulders and back.